Skip Navigation

 Sales Development Representative Skills

-A seasoned SDR would have the following skills to offer their sales team.
+More of an entry-level sales position, those looking to get into tech sales as an SDR would have the following skills to offer their sales team.

 Relationship Building

 SDRs must be able to build and maintain relationships with sales prospects.
 They conduct initial outreach and develop trust and respect to bolster sales.
-Being personable, respectful, and outgoing are key; adapting your communication to suit different sales prospects is also important.
+Being personable, respectful, and outgoing are key; adapting your communication to suit different sales prospects is also essential.

 Video Prospecting